 We broke this next process into three steps; organize, visualize and identify.

 Organize your data based on the metric you use.
-If you only have two answer options, this step isn’t as necessary for.
+If you only have two answer options, this step isn’t as necessary for open-ended questions.
 Grouping your data will make the following two steps easier and give you an idea of your customer's opinions.

 With open-ended responses, it is crucial to double-check each answer to make sure you group it correctly, taking into account variations of spelling and phrasing.

 Data is easiest to understand when it’s organized visually.
 Using charts and graphs or even word clouds will help you see which answers were most common and what areas you should focus on in the last stage.
 Thankfully, Lucky Orange already does this for you by representing the data in a bar graph.